 This blender doesn't come with any jars.

 There are four sharp horizontal blades and two smaller vertical blades at the end of the shaft.
 They aren't removable, and they aren't dishwasher-safe.
+Take a look at the Cuisinart Smart Stick Cordless Hand Blender if you're looking for an immersion blender with dishwasher-safe blades.

 This blender doesn't come with a lid or a beaker.